Diary of a Network Geek

 Happy Lucky Friday!

-Filed under: Advice from your Uncle Jim,Fun,Life, the Universe, and Everything,News and Current Events,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:02 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Fun,Life, the Universe, and Everything,News and Current Events,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:02 am for you boring, normal people.

 The moon is Waxing Gibbous